GoogleCloudDataproc/hive-bigquery-connector/README.md

    ```sql
    SET hive.stats.fetch.column.stats=true;
    ```
-   This will increase calls to Hive metastore, user can set it at query level when needed.
+   This will increase calls to the Hive Metastore.
+You can set it at query level as needed.

 ## Partitioning